seanbaxter/long_demo/interpreter.md

 Compile `throw.cxx` into an ordinary shared object library, `libthrow.so`.
 Compile `catch.cxx` into an executable and use -M to load `libthrow.so` as a compile-time resource.

 `throw_func` isn't declared in catch.cxx, so the interpreter is forced to perform a foreign function call.
 It searches for the mangled name `_Z10throw_funcPKc` and finds it in the shared object.
 Circle uses `dlsym` to extract the function address, and invokes it with the argument string.
 The shared object throws a C++ exception (using `__cxa_throw` internally, from libc++abi).
 The stack is unwound through the FFI mechanism.
 The Circle interpreter implements the set of meta catch clauses with a `catch(...)` mechanism: `__cxa_current_exception_type` retrieves the `std::type_info` of the thrown exception, and `std::type_info::__do_catch` matches the caught exception against each of the programmer-specified catch clause types.
 This exactly correlates to the catch implementation emitted by native code on Itanium ABI platforms.

+## FFI for performance

+When a function is locally defined when called, it is executed through the interpreter.
+This provides superior error reporting and robustness compared to binary execution, but at a tremendous performance cost.
+The developer can move the definitions of long-running functions from a header file into a .cpp file, and build those .cpp files into a binary dependency for the project.

+Adding a C++ attribute on functions to prefer binary definitions over local definitions is an obvious enhancement.